AnirbanSamaddar/GenerativeModels/README.md

 # GenerativeModels
-This repository contains literature reviews on papers on generative modeling
+This repository contains literature reviews on papers in generative modeling